Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 10

-Old Town Berchtesgaden may be small, but you’ll surely be amazed by the Luftmalerei that adorns the facades of the houses in it.
+It may be small, but you’ll surely be amazed by the Luftmalerei that adorns the facades of the houses in it.

-So, what is Luftmalerei?
 It is a stunning form of mural art that can be found in the charming villages and towns of southern Germany and Austria.

 This folk-oriented variation of trompe-l’œil from the Baroque period is especially popular in Upper Bavaria (where Berchtesgaden is) and in Tyrol.

-It imitates architectural elements and, just like ‘high architecture’, it also embeds pictorial cartouches, mirrors, and fields
+It imitates architectural elements and, just like ‘high architecture’, it also embeds pictorial cartouches, mirrors, and fields.

 Because of them, strolling through the streets of Old Town Berchtesgaden, you’ll feel like you’re walking on the pages of a color book.